bmir-radx/radx-data-dictionary-specification/radx-data-dictionary-specification.md

 ## Data Dictionary Fields Specification

-Each record in a data dictionary MUST contain the following, possibly empty, fields.
+Each record in a data dictionary SHOULD contain the following, possibly empty, fields.
 For each field, the *Value Status* specifies whether a non-blank value is required or whether a blank value is acceptable.
+If a field is REQUIRED then it MUST be present the data dictionary with the associated column header.
+If a field is OPTIONAL then it MAY be present in the data dictionary.

 ### Field: Id